kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-Digital-Ocean.md

 We want to set up a simple JATOS server without encryption (HTTPS) or a domain name.

-1. Use this [link](https://cloud.digitalocean.com/droplets/new?image=docker-18-04) to create a Droplet with Ubuntu and Docker pre-installed.
+1. Use this [link](https://cloud.digitalocean.com/droplets/new?image=docker-18-04) to create a Droplet with _Docker_ on _Ubuntu_ pre-installed (currently it's called _Docker 18.06.1-ce-3 on 18.04_).
 Do not press _Create_ yet - we need to set up things first.

    ![Selected One-Click App with Docker on Ubuntu](images/Screenshot-DigitalOcean-createDroplet-oneClickApp.png)